correlation and regression in spss#

 Question

-In your own words, what does the \(R^2\) value for Spring tell us about the linear relationship between hours of sun and monthly mean temperature for Spring months?
+In your own words, what does the \(R^2\) value for Spring tell us about the linear relationship between hours of sun and monthly minimum temperature for Spring months?
+What about for the other months?

 • Constant, the estimate of the intercept of the linear model (\(\beta\) in the lecture notes)